mozilla/glean/docs/user/adding-glean-to-your-project.md

 <div data-lang="Python" class="tab">
 Since Glean performs disk and networking I/O, it tries to do as much of its work as possible on separate threads and processes.
-Since there are complex tradeoffs and corner cases to support Python parallelism, it is hard to design a one-size-fits-all approach.
+Since there are complex trade-offs and corner cases to support Python parallelism, it is hard to design a one-size-fits-all approach.

 #### Default behavior